Fudan-iGEM/2024-wiki/src/sustainable.md

 We also recognized that releasing *E. coli* into the water body could harm aquatic life.
 We prioritize safety by studying the behavior of *C. elegans*; they show no significant abnormalities when consuming our microparticles and microbes (*E. coli* + hydrogenase) but are affected in nickel-rich growth media.
 Please refer to [Safety](/fudan/safety/) for more information.

-Additionally, we’ve developed hardware that allows *E. coli* to grow on fibers, preventing its spread in water, and effectively addressing metal issues while avoiding creating new problems.
+Additionally, we've developed hardware that allows *E. coli* to grow on fibers, preventing its spread in water, and effectively addressing metal issues while avoiding creating new problems.
 Please refer to [Hardware](/fudan/hardware/) for more information.

 <div style="text-align: center;" id="fig5">
     <img src="https://static.igem.wiki/teams/5115/sdgs/celegan-fibre-ni-pic.png" style='width:80%'>